abiosoft/caddy-docker/README.md

 ### Let's Encrypt Auto SSL
 **Note** that this does not work on local environments.

-Add email to your Caddyfile to avoid prompt at runtime.
-Replace `user@host.com` with your email.
+Use a valid domain and add email to your Caddyfile to avoid prompt at runtime.
+Replace `mydomain.com` with your domain and `user@host.com` with your email.
 ```
+mydomain.com
 tls user@host.com
 ```